 On September 13, 1940, the Southern Baptist General Convention of California was organized at the Independent Orthodox Missionary Baptist church of Shafter (which later became First Southern Baptist Church) with 13 churches participating.
 In 1988, the Convention voted to change its name to California Southern Baptist Convention.

 In the intervening years, California Southern Baptists have grown considerably.
 With more than 2,000 congregations, CSBC has become one of the largest evangelical Protestant denominations in the state.
 CSBC state offices are located in Fresno and serve its member congregations throughout the state.

 In communities throughout the Golden State, CSBC member congregations minister to the spiritual and physical needs of its people.

 And, in times of disaster, California Southern Baptists come to the aid of victims by preparing and serving meals, counseling and helping put lives back in order.
 In 1994 after the Northridge earthquake, California Southern Baptists prepared and served more than one million meals to victims in the greater Los Angeles area.
 DR volunteers also were instrumental in responding to Hurricanes Katrina and Ike along the Gulf Coast.
 Since beginning Disaster Relief in 1983 in response to the Coalinga Earthquake, California volunteers have responded to dozens of disasters in California, throughout the United States and internationally.

 In addition to its churches, CSBC is affiliated with California Baptist University and California Baptist Foundation.

 Founded in 1950 and located in Riverside, the university provides liberal arts education in a Christian environment.
-The Foundation is based in Fresno and provides trust management and financing for church construction and renovation.
+The Foundation is based in Fresno and provides trust management, money management for individuals and churches, and limited financing for churches.